Getting Started with Logic Builder

 How do I debug my scripts?

-Use ew_debug.log() extensively and check Debug Messages in the Audit module.
+Use ew_debug.log() extensively for logging and check Debug Messages in the Audit module.

 What permissions do I need?